 Online Learning - Visit Website

-The University of Massachusetts-Lowell's Family Health Nursing Practitioner Program provides advanced practice nursing education focused on comprehensive health management.
-Students develop critical communication, assessment, and intervention skills while preparing for national certification exams.
-The program uniquely offers Objective Structured Clinical Examination sessions with standardized patients, enabling students to practice diagnosing and treating diverse patient populations across different life stages.
+University of Massachusetts-Lowell's online Family Health Nursing Practitioner Program delivers advanced practice nursing education emphasizing comprehensive health management.
+Students cultivate essential communication, assessment, and intervention skills while preparing for national certification.
+A distinctive feature includes Objective Structured Clinical Examination sessions with standardized patients, allowing practice in diagnosing and treating diverse populations across all life stages.
+This program focuses on diverse population health and does not require an entrance exam for admission.

 • Advanced practice nursing education